 Previously known as the Interactive Service Hub, the new Customer Service Hub has been remade as a standalone app in the Unified Interface.
 This allows you to view all your customer service data in one place and the hub incorporates:

-- Knowledge Management is also now based in the new Unified Interface and included in et Customer Service Hub.
+Knowledge Management is also now based in the new Unified Interface and included in the Customer Service Hub.
 Some updates to Knowledge Management include new options for content creation in the rich-text editor, improved support for HTML source editing and improved search functionality for knowledge articles.

 Updated Outlook app